As well as offering tools and resources, organisations need to grow their capacity and capability to work in a truly evidence informed way.

 For more information, contact Jo Bangoura, Evaluation & Commissioning Liaison Manager on firstname.lastname@example.org.

-The GP Clinical Evidence Fellowship programme was created by Peter Brindle, Leader for Commissioning Evidence-Informed Care at the West of England AHSN, and Martyn Hewett, Associate Post Graduate Dean, Severn Region, Health Education England in 2014.
-It is now run by the West of England AHSN team, led by Peter Brindle.
+The GP Clinical Evidence Fellowship programme was created by Peter Brindle, Medical Director (Clinical Effectiveness) at Bristol, North Somerset and South Gloucestershire CCGs and Martyn Hewett, Associate Post Graduate Dean, Severn Region, Health Education England in 2014.
+It is now run by the Commissioning Evidence-Informed Care team at the West of England AHSN team.

 Pictured in the photograph are: